D-methionine—pyruvate transaminase

-Thus, the two substrates of this enzyme are D-methionine and pyruvate, whereas its two products are 4-methylthio-2-oxobutanoate and L-alanine.
+The two substrates of this enzyme characterised from cauliflower florets are D-methionine and pyruvic acid.
+Its two products are 4-(methylthio)-2-oxobutanoic acid and L-alanine.
+The product keto acid goes on to form ethylene.

 This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
-The systematic name of this enzyme class is D-methionine:pyruvate aminotransferase.
+The systematic name of this enzyme is D-methionine:pyruvate aminotransferase.
 Other names in common use include D-methionine transaminase, and D-methionine aminotransferase.
-This enzyme participates in d-alanine metabolism.